nhantrichuyenanh/linux-distribution-order-of-business/README.md

 ---

 All of these can be fixed with third-party tools.
 If one day they don't work anymore, I'll jump ship and write a guide for this repo. **Windows enshittification is real and it's happening as I write this.** The only real downside of GNU/Linux from a long-time Windows user's perspective is learning and getting used to using Linux, such as:
 - navigating desktop environments
 - understanding concepts like package managers and filesystem hierarchy
-- common activities like installing/uninstalling apps and updating system
+- common activities like installing/uninstalling apps and updating system via the terminal emulator
-- locating and/or installing and learning the various system and admin tools
+- learning various system and admin tools that comes preinstalled or needed to be installed

 Here're some websites to get started:
 - [Linux for Beginners](https://christitus.com/linux-for-beginners "Chris Titus Tech")